daomeow/travel-tracker/README.md

 An in-depth paragraph about your project and overview of use.

 ---
+## Goals and Objectives

+* Use OOP to drive the design of the application and the code
+* Work with an API to send and receive data
+* Solidify the code review process
+* Create a robust test suite that thoroughly tests all functionality of a client-side application
+---

 ## Setup
 - Fork this project to your own Github account